DSupps/kickstarter-analysis/README.md

 - Launching a campaign in May, June, and July would be best.

-- The $10,000 proposed budget (more than double the average successful campaign) puts her a higher risk of failing.
-Something near $5,000 would be preferred.
+- The $10,000 proposed budget (more than double the average successful campaign) puts her at a higher risk of failing.

 **Visualizations**

 ![play outcomes based on launch date by](https://user-images.githubusercontent.com/36451701/114781633-ecbccd80-9d46-11eb-8e15-ce6af5439172.png)

-We can see that theater follows the overall trend: there is a spike of successful campaigns that began in June, but that tapers off by the end of the year.
+We can see that theater follows the overall trend: there is a spike of successful campaigns that began in May, but that tapers off by the end of the year.

 **Future Projects**
 Louise mentioned earlier that she's also interested in Great Britain's theater market, especially musicals

-We can see that the mean campaign goal is around £4,000.
-This is outside of the range of outliers for amount pledged, so Louise should probably try to get her play produced for less than £4,000.